Wesley D. Peel

 A member of Shandon United Methodist Church, Wesley and his wife Julie have four children, Chandler, Caroline, Luke, and John.
 He is an Eagle Scout, and he enjoys working with the Boy Scouts of America and youth sports, including baseball, softball, and basketball.

-Wesley is listed in Best Lawyers for Litigation-Construction and also listed as a Super Lawyer in the area of Construction Litigation.
+Wesley is listed in Best Lawyers for Litigation-Construction and has also been listed as a Super Lawyer in the area of Construction Litigation.
 Wesley is rated Distinguished by Martindale-Hubbell.
 In 2021, Wesley was recognized as one of Columbia Business Monthly’s Legal Elite of the Midlands for construction law.